 With his duties at the Prang firm limited to four hours per day, Juglaris was committed to devoting the rest of his time to painting “some works of art to exhibit and make myself known” to the Boston art world.
 One Sunday morning, inspired by the spectacular beauty of a New England autumn, Juglaris and a fellow artist from Prang, who could speak only a little more English than he did, travelled to nearby Brookline to paint the colorful fall foliage.
 They had barely set up their easels when a policeman accosted and arrested them.
 Hauled to a police station, Juglaris and his companion were promptly informed that working on Sunday was against the law.
 Fortunately, the pair was released with just a warning.
 But Juglaris was astonished that such Sunday restrictions should exist at all.
 Even more absurd was the notion that creating art was considered manual labor in Boston!
 According to Juglaris, his arrest in Brookline was the talk of Boston the next day.

-That was not the last time Juglaris ran afoul of Boston's “Blue Laws.”
-Neighbors called police after overhearing him--in the privacy of his own quarters--wielding a hammer on a Sunday, unpacking cases containing his Paris Salon paintings.
-Juglaris quickly learned that in Boston he was not even the master of his own castle on the Sabbath.
+As American constitutional historian Steven K. Green has quoted Yale College’s Timothy Dwight from seven decades earlier (1819), the “Sabbath is observed in New England with a greater degree of sobriety and strictness than in any other part of the world.”
+This remained true for Boston even in the latter half of the nineteenth century.
+Consequently, the Brookline episode was not the last time Juglaris ran afoul of Boston’s “Blue Laws” or “Sunday Laws.”
+Neighbors called police after overhearing him—in the privacy of his own quarters—wielding a hammer on a Sunday, unpacking cases containing his Paris Salon paintings.
+Juglaris quickly learned that in Boson he was not even the master of his own castle on the Sabbath.>